ozfortress/ozfortress_docs/docs/info/staff.md

     **If you are found actively trying to impersonate, apply affiliation with, or deceive community members by acting as a member of the ozfortress staff, you will be punished.**

 ## Team Leads/Heads
 Have an issue that isn't within the Sixes or Highlander realm?
 Good chance our Team Leads/Heads will have an answer for you.
-As always, we ask that you go through either `#sixes-support` / `#highlander-support` / `#ticket-support` within our [Discord](https://discord.gg/7E6kC2H "If you have issues with verification, please contact an administrator via the sidebar in Discord.") first before contacting one of us directly.
+As always, we ask that you go through `#admin-support` within our [Discord](https://discord.gg/7E6kC2H "If you have issues with verification, please contact an administrator via the sidebar in Discord.") first before contacting one of us directly.

 | Role | Name | Discord |
 | ---- | ---- | ------- |